What Is a Will? What Happens Without One?

 Most likely.
 It’s a good idea to either make or update a will whenever you experience a major life event.
 Among other things, this may include marriage, birth of a child, the purchase of a home, divorce, remarrying, or death of a spouse or child.
 At Law on Call, we can review or update a will you already have in place.

-At a minimum, the person(s) selected to act as your executor should know that the will exists and where to find the original copy of the will.
-There are differing opinions regarding whether it’s a good idea for your beneficiaries to know of the existence of a will.
+At a minimum, the person(s) selected to act as your executor should know that the will exists and where to find the original copy.
+There are differing opinions regarding whether it’s a good idea for your beneficiaries to know of the existence of a will:

 Children can be disinherited through a will even though they have a legal right to inherit.
 Each state has its own rules about how to accomplish this.
 In Utah, there must be reasonably clear evidence (such as unambiguous statements) within the testator’s will that the disinheritance was intentional.